Tayyabs

 This is also the first time I've tried their desserts.
 The pistachio kulfi was a lovely palate cleanser, and pistachio milk lollies were a favourite.

-Keywords: pakistani
+Tags: pakistani

-Tayyabs is simply the best food of its kind anywhere (except maybe Lahore which I think is equally good).
+Curry Favour-ite - Tayyabs is simply the best food of its kind anywhere (except maybe Lahore which I think is equally good).
 Kind being Pakistani, though it works for anyone that loves Indian or Bangladeshi.
 In any case, this place is damn good.
 You should probably make a reservation right now without bothering to read on.
 But before you go, heed these three simple tips:

 1. Order the mixed kebab to start and err on the side of extra lamb cutlets.